openstack/security-doc/security-guide/source/introduction/introduction-to-openstack.rst

 According to NIST, a public cloud is one in which the infrastructure is open to the general public for consumption.
-OpenStack public clouds are typically run by a service provider and can be consumed by individuals, corporations, or any paying customer.
+OpenStack public clouds are typically run by a :term:`service provider` and can be consumed by individuals, corporations, or any paying customer.
 A public cloud provider may expose a full set of features such as software-defined networking, block storage, in addition to multiple instance types.
 Due to the nature of public clouds, they are exposed to a higher degree of risk.
 As a consumer of a public cloud you should validate that your selected provider has the necessary certifications, attestations, and other regulatory considerations.
 As a public cloud provider, depending on your target customers, you may be subject to one or more regulations.
 Additionally, even if not required to meet regulatory requirements, a provider should ensure tenant isolation as well as protecting management infrastructure from external attacks.

 Private cloud